Cli-Fi and Class (inbunden)

 Visa alla 2 format & utgåvor

 Since its emergence in the late twentieth century, climate fiction--or cli-fi--has concerned itself as much with economic injustice and popular revolt as with rising seas and soaring temperatures.
 Indeed, with its insistent focus on redressing social disparities, cli-fi might reasonably be classified as a form of protest literature.
-As environmental crises escalate and inequality intensifies, literary writers and scholars alike have increasingly scrutinized the dual exploitations of the earths ecosystems and the socioeconomically disadvantaged.
+As environmental crises escalate and inequality intensifies, literary writers and scholars alike have increasingly scrutinized the dual exploitations of the earth's ecosystems and the socioeconomically disadvantaged.
 Cli-Fi and Class focuses on the representation of class dynamics in climate-change narratives.
 With fifteen essays on the intersection of the economic and the ecological--addressing works ranging from the novels of Joseph Conrad, Cormac McCarthy, and Octavia Butler to the film Black Panther and the Broadway musical Hadestown--this collection unpacks the complex ways economic exploitation impacts planetary well-being, and the ways climatic change shapes those inequities in turn.

 Visa hela texten